-CRD IV came into force on 1 January 2014.
-This section contains an outline of the capital regulations (as implemented in the UK by the PRA policy statement PS7/13) which define the framework of regulatory capital resources and the requirements applicable to the Bank.
+CRD V was adopted in the UK on 28 December 2020.
+This section contains an outline of the capital regulations (as implemented in the UK by the PRA policy statement PS29/20) which define the framework of regulatory capital resources and the requirements applicable to the Bank.